Juniper/fluent-plugin-udp-native-sensors/README.md

 What this means is, in case if you want to store the data in databases, by default all the data will be stored in single table/measurement.
 If you want the data to be stored separately per sensor, then you have to use `rewrite_tag_filter` plugin.
 Configs examples are given below.

+Below are few points that are considered:

+* No sessions are maintained to the devices
+* Existing UDP listener input plugin should be used to listen on configured ports
+* Data from UDP listener will be passed to the parser plugin that is written in here
+* In case of changes to sensor definition, the proto files have to be recompiled to appropriate library based on the collector and added to the plugin repository
+* In case of addition of new sensor, corresponding proto files need to be compiled to appropriate library and should be added to the plugin repository
+* Timestamp, system_id from the JTI message and hostname on which the collector is running is added to all the entries

 ## Installation

 Download the plugin from `https://git.juniper.net/vijaygadde/fluent-plugin-udp-native-sensors`